February 21, 2018

 CONTACT INFO: How do I submit questions and comments about the Elam Ending?

-Believe me – I fully understand that when proposing a concept like this, I must be open to criticism!
+Believe me – I fully understand that when proposing an evolutionary concept like this, I must be open to criticism!
 After seeing the Elam Ending in action at 2017 TBT Jamboree, I’m more confident than ever that this concept will live on, and I welcome any scrutiny that can help fine-tune this concept, and that can ultimately help make the great game of basketball even greater.
 No one ever has to apologize for criticizing the Elam Ending.

 Of course, I welcome positive feedback too, and I’m heartened by all the positive feedback I’ve received!
 Either way, you may contact me at firstname.lastname@example.org.
 For those with questions, I prefer to round up questions over a short span and then respond to all of them in one sitting, so I might take a week or longer to reply.